What Is Action-State Orientation?

 How To Overcome State-Orientation

-There are several strategies that can help overcome state-orientation tendencies including these three.
+There are several strategies that can help overcome state-orientation tendencies that are provided in this mini-course I developed.
+Three examples are:

 Avoid Distractions: A state-oriented person has a tough time recovering from a distraction while they are working, so the best strategy for dealing with distractions is to avoid them.
 For students their cell phone is perhaps the most distracting thing in their lives.
 If notices are left on, it will ding each time a call, email, or text arrives.
 Turning off notices, especially for email that does not require urgent response can be helpful.
 The best strategy is to turn off the phone while studying to entirely avoid cell phone distraction.